foundling/PythonByError/content/chapters/1_data_types/content.md

-The following are some common data types that we will be working with in this book.
-I've separated them into two categories: items that are indivisible and items that are aggregations of other items in some form or another.
+We will work with the following data types in this book.
+We can divide them into two categories: simple data types and complex data types (although none of them are in fact 'simple').

-+ Simple Data Types
+## Simple Data Types

 + Numeric
     + int
     + float
     + long
 + Logical
     + bool

-+ Aggregate Data Types
+## Complex Data Types

-+ Text
++ Sequences
     + string
-+ Collections
     + tuple
     + list

++ Collections
     + set
     + dict

 + Object Oriented Data Structures
     + class